justedjabakou/justedjabakou.github.io/2_research.md

     <b>Notes:</b> These are the top 50 words of 4 out of 20 topics computed using LDA with
     <em>α = 1.42</em> and <em>β = 0.004</em> for the entire sample until February 2023.
     The size of a term represents its probability within a given topic.
 The position conveys no information.
-    A list of the 20 topics is exhibited in Appendix Table I.1.
+    A list of the 20 topics is exhibited in Appendix Table I.1. of the paper.
 </p>